Ltheus/ecoMail/README.md

 # ecoMail
-E-mail mobile app project made for college, mainly using Kotlin and JetpackCompose
+E-mail mobile app project made for college, using Kotlin and JetpackCompose